amgbronzy/amgbronzy.github.io/README.md

+👑 AMG BRONZY

+Welcome to my GitHub profile! 🚀

+I’m AMG BRONZY, interested in technology, web design, coding, and the automotive industry.

 👨‍💻 About Me

-* 🔥 Building and exploring new ideas
+* 🌐 Web Design
-* 💻 Interested in technology and digital projects
+* 💻 Coding
+* 🚗 Automotive Buying & Selling
-* 🚀 Always learning and improving
+* 🚀 Learning and building new projects
-* 🌍 Based in Ghana
+* 🌍 Ghana

-⸻
+🛠️ Skills & Interests

+Web Design • Coding • Automotive Business

-🛠️ What I’m Working On
+🎯 What I’m Working On

-I’m currently exploring projects, learning new skills, and building my online presence.
+I’m exploring technology, developing my web skills, and building opportunities in the automotive space.

-⸻

-📌 My Goals

-* Learn more about technology
-* Build useful projects
-* Connect with other creators and developers
-* Keep growing and improving

-⸻

 🌐 Connect With Me